esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 and the memory.
 To keep up with the execution core, the backend must evaluate an instruction amount equal to the issue width per cycle.

-###### Regfile
+###### Regfile (RegFileArch.bsv)

-The register file stores the architectural registers.
+The architectural register file stores the architectural registers.
 Since RISC-V hard-wires the first register to zero, our implementation only includes 31 registers that store 32-bit words each.
 Ordering between writes in a single cycle is provided by EHRs.
 The register file accepts an equal amount of writes as the issue width.
 Twice as many read ports are necessary to provide all issued instructions with their operands.
+If latch-based implementation is requested, the module imports `ArianeRegFile.bsv` based on the Ariane RISC-V core.

-###### CSR file
+###### CSR file (CSRFile.bsv)

 The CSR file is organized similarly to the register file.
 In addition to storing the CSRs, the CSR file also provides interfaces to control portions of the processor.